Pushin' Too Hard: Film and television appearances

 In the second-season episode of Lost titled "The Whole Truth", Jack and Locke listen to the song while Ana Lucia interrogates Henry.

-The song featured in a 2012 Nike commercial titled "Game On, World" which pays homage to classic video games.

-It was used in Episode 6 of the 2023 TV series Funny Woman.
+The song featured in a 2012 Nike commercial titled "Game On, World", which pays homage to classic video games.
+It was used in episode 6 of the 2023 TV series Funny Woman.

 Other versions

-Frank Zappa parodied the chorus of "Pushin' Too Hard" on the song "Sy Borg" from his 1979 rock opera album Joe's Garage.

-Brazilian Jovem Guarda singer Wanderléa recorded, in 1967, a version of the song, called Vou lhe Contar, with Portuguese lyrics written by Rossini Pinto.
+In 1967, Brazilian Jovem Guarda singer Wanderléa recorded a version of the song called Vou lhe Contar, with Portuguese lyrics written by Rossini Pinto.

+The Residents parodied the song on their 1976 album The Third Reich 'n Roll.
+Frank Zappa parodied the chorus in his song "Sy Borg", from his 1979 rock opera album Joe's Garage.

-Disco singer Paul Parker released a cover version of "Pushin' Too Hard" as the B-side to his 1982 single "Right On Target".
+Disco singer Paul Parker released a cover of "Pushin' Too Hard" as the B-side to his 1982 single "Right on Target".

 Experimental rock group Pere Ubu included a live version of the song on their 1996 box set Datapanik in Year Zero.

-A version by American rock band The Makers appears on the band's 1997 compilation album Shout On!/Hip-Notic.
+A version by American rock band the Makers appears on the band's 1997 compilation album Shout On!/Hip-Notic.

-Garage rockers The Embarrassment released their rendition of the song on their 2001 album Blister Pop.
+Garage rockers the Embarrassment released their rendition of the song on their 2001 album Blister Pop.
 The Bangles performed "Pushin' Too Hard" for their 2007 live DVD Return to Bangleonia - Live in Concert.

-A 1978 live version of the song by power pop group The Rubinoos appears on their 2007 compilation album Everything You Always Wanted to Know About the Rubinoos.

-Sky Saxon re-recorded the song on his 2008 album The King of Garage Rock.

-The Residents parodied the song on their Third Reich & Roll album.

-The Hitmen play the song on their compilation album "Dancin' Time '78-'79".
+A 1978 live version of the song by power pop group the Rubinoos appears on their 2007 compilation album Everything You Always Wanted to Know About the Rubinoos.
+Sky Saxon re-recorded the song for his 2008 album The King of Garage Rock.
+The Hitmen covered the song on their 2010 compilation album Dancin' Time '78-'79.